-- Obviously, ignore any boards that are already showing signs of warping or are obviously wet at the lumber yard.
+- Obviously, ignore any boards that are already showing signs of warping or are obviously wet in the lumber yard.
 It can be difficult to tell, so get yourself a moisture meter and take it to the yard with you.

 - As you pull each board off the pile, put one end on the ground and sight down it to see just how straight it is.
-If it already has some sort of curve to it, most likely it just going to continue warping.
+If it already has some sort of curve to it, most likely, it just going to continue warping.